Your Complete Guide to Seattle Property Tax

 It makes sense.
 Seattle has a lot to offer: A booming technology hub, reasonable weather (no, it doesn’t rain every day), and an excellent range of nature and urban amenities right outside your doorstep.

 The downside to all of these benefits is that Seattle has become an increasingly expensive place to live.
-If you’re planning on moving to Seattle, you need to consider many factors into your budget other than just the cost of your mortgage.
+If you’re planning on moving to Seattle, you need to consider many budget factors other than just the cost of your mortgage.

 One of the biggest considerations?
 Seattle property taxes.

-In this article, we're going to cover everything you need to know about property taxes so you can plan your financing properly and get yourself into this beautiful and exciting area.
+In this article, we’re going to cover everything you need to know about property taxes so you can plan your financing properly and get yourself into this beautiful and exciting area sooner.

 How Property Taxes Work